Timed out: One Day International cricket

 The first batter in One Day International cricket (or indeed in any form of international cricket) to be timed out was Angelo Mathews in a group stage match against Bangladesh during the 2023 Cricket World Cup.
 Mathews was making his way to the crease after the dismissal of Sadeera Samarawickrama when his helmet strap broke and he sought a replacement helmet on the edge of the field before being ready to face the next ball, with the time taken between Samarawikrama's dismissal and Mathews' readiness to face the next ball consequently exceeding the 2 minutes permitted under the tournament playing conditions.
 Subsequently, Bangladesh captain Shakib Al Hasan appealed for timed out, which was upheld by the on-field umpires Richard Illingworth and Marais Erasmus.
 Despite Mathews' protestations, Shakib refused to withdraw the appeal.
 The dismissal generated controversy, with some praising and others criticising Shakib for his actions.
-It later emerged that Mathews would not have been ready to face the next ball in time even had his helmet strap not broke, and that he had been warned by the umpires about the possibility of being timed out before the helmet malfunction.
+It later emerged that Mathews would not have been ready to face the next ball in time even had his helmet strap not broken, and that he had been warned by the umpires about the possibility of being timed out before the helmet malfunction.